-There are three types of projectors for each size of the home theater.
+There are three types of projectors for each size of home theater.
 They serve their job differently and flawlessly.
-So, are short throw projectors any good?
+So, are short-throw projectors any good?

 Keep reading as well as discuss the most significant related questions.
 I will also talk about its disadvantages and advantages.

 Short throw projectors and their role in the home theater

 Short throw projectors are used to throw incredibly sharp and bigger images from a very little distance.

 These projectors are capable of throwing 100-150 inches of an image from 8-13 feet away from the screen.